Marion Kozak

-Marion Kozak or Marion Kozak Miliband (born 1934 as Dobra Jenta Kozak, also known as Maria Kozak) is a Polish-born British activist.
-She emigrated to the United Kingdom in the 1950s.
+Marion Kozak or Marion Kozak Miliband (born 1934 as Dobra Jenta Kozak, also known as Maria Kozak) is a British activist of Polish descent.
+She immigrated to the United Kingdom in the 1950s.
 In 1961, she married Ralph Miliband (1924–1994).
 Their two sons, David Miliband and Ed Miliband, have risen to prominence in modern-day British politics.

 Early life and education

-Kozak is the daughter of wealthy Jewish parents, Bronislawa (née Landau) and Dawid Kozak, in the Polish town of Częstochowa.
+Kozak is the daughter born of wealthy Jewish parents, Bronislawa (née Landau) and Dawid Kozak, in the Polish town of Częstochowa.
 In 1939 when the Germans took control, about 40,000, a quarter of Częstochowa's population, were Jewish.
 The Kozaks' factory was commandeered and transformed into a munitions plant.
 In the town, an estimated 2,000 Jews were murdered by Germans on the spot and another 40,000 were transported to the gas chambers at the Treblinka extermination camp.
 At some point Polish nuns in a convent took the Kozaks in and hid them from the Germans.
 Marion refuses to divulge where or when this took place.
 She also credits the "kindness and generosity of acquaintances in Warsaw" for her survival.
 She was also known as Maria.
 In a biography of her husband Ralph Miliband, written by a family friend, Michael Newman, states that: "For the rest of the war Marion, Hadassa and their mother had been in constant danger and owed their lives to several brave people, Jewish and non-Jewish, many of whom were themselves killed."

 In 2009 David Miliband, in his capacity as the Foreign Secretary, expressed his thanks to the Polish people for having saved his mother during the Holocaust.
 During an official visit to Poland he said: "My mother was born here, her life was saved by those who risked theirs [by] sheltering her from Nazi oppression".
 Newspaper reports stated that "his paternal grandparents were also Polish Jews".